attaradev/draftforge/packages/react/README.md

 }
 ```

-Use with any backend capable of accepting Editor.js JSON and returning a URL
+Use with any backend capable of accepting block JSON and returning a URL
 to a rendered PDF when ready.

 ### Long-running exports